cechandler/dissertation-paper/dissertation/source/03_part2_intro_walden.md

 Unlike much of Abrahamsen's other music, the original version of *Walden* contains remarkably little interpretative markings beyond isolated instances of descriptions like *lontano*, *giocoso*, or *calmo*.
 The reed quintet version adds tempo markings like "Moderato fluente," "Alla marcia," "Andante," and "Allegretto giocoso" (first through fourth movements, respectively).
 The lack of textual description in the original version as well as the traditional tempo markings of the arrangement underscore the strong vein of neo-classicism that runs throughout Abrahamsen's first period works.

 The most significant modifications between the two versions are meter and orchestration.
-In the second movement, Abrahamsen changed the original meter of \lilyTimeSignature{4}{4} and tempo of \eighthNote{} = 76 to a meter of \lilyTimeSignature{4}{8} to better reflect the underlying pulse.
+In the second movement, Abrahamsen changed the original meter of `4/4` and tempo of `eighthNote` = 76 to a meter of `4/8` to better reflect the underlying pulse.
 The complexity of the original version's fourth movement is simplified in the arrangement.
-While notated in \lilyTimeSignature{4}{4}, the original contains two polyrhythmic layers of \lilyTimeSignature{6}{8} and \lilyTimeSignature{3}{4} groupings indicated through brackets that often extend over bar lines.
-Abrahamsen re-notates the reed quintet arrangement in \lilyTimeSignature{3}{4} and \lilyTimeSignature{12}{16} to more clearly articulate the three-against-four polyrhythm inherent in the movement.
+While notated in `4/4`, the original contains two polyrhythmic layers of `6/8` and `3/4` groupings indicated through brackets that often extend over bar lines.
+Abrahamsen re-notates the reed quintet arrangement in `3/4` and `12/16` to more clearly articulate the three-against-four polyrhythm inherent in the movement.
 Abrahamsen's re-metering of this movement also facilitates a metric modulation between the third and fourth movements, which are played attaca in this arrangement.

 The majority of changes in orchestration involve Abrahamsen's reassignment of instrumental lines.
 For movements I, II, and IV, Abrahamsen assigns each instrument of the original quintet to another instrument in the reed quintet.
 For instance, both versions have a clarinet in A, but in the first movement of the 1995 quintet, the clarinet in A performs the flute material from the 1978 quintet, while the alto saxophone performs the clarinet in A material from the original.
 The third movement contains the most exceptions to this arrangement process.
 Abrahamsen reassigns the original the clarinet, horn, and bassoon material amongst multiple reed instruments rather than one for the duration of the movement.
 Table @tbl:walden-rearrangement gives an overview of the instrumental arrangement between these two versions.
 In all the subsequent discussions of *Walden*, the score for the original woodwind quintet will be the referenced version except where noted.